 Rewetting and restoring our wetlands

-Work begins soon to restore wetlands across Purbeck.
+Work is underway to restore wetlands across Purbeck.
 Wetlands are incredibly important as habitats for wildlife, as well as filtering pollution, preventing flooding and storing carbon.
-The first projects are on the common at Corfe Castle.
+The first projects took place on the common at Corfe Castle.

 Lost habitats